-Millin & Millin, Your McAllen Insurance Attorney
+Millin & Millin, Your Insurance Claim Attorney

 Insurance companies may not always act in good faith because they are too concerned with their bottom line.

 Your lawyer’s job is to protect you, not a billion-dollar company.
-The dedicated McAllen attorneys at Millin & Millin will do everything in their power to make sure you get the settlement you and your family deserve.
+The dedicated attorneys at Millin & Millin will do everything in their power to make sure you get the settlement you and your family deserve.